Chains without regularity: Introduction

-It seems therefore that $\widetilde{\mathcal{N}}$ is a more flexible definition for the non-wandering relation: it is equivalent to the usual one with continuity, and generalizes better for discontinuous maps.

 Let us now come back to our original problem: the existence of non-wandering points.
-If we do not assume continuity, it is false that a compact system has always an $\widetilde{\mathcal{N}}$-recurrent point.
+If we do not assume continuity, it is false that a compact system has always a $\widetilde{\mathcal{N}}$-recurrent point.
 Indeed, an elementary counterexample to the claim that every compact metrizable dynamical system has a point $x$ such that $x\, \widetilde{\mathcal{N}}\,x$ is given by $([0,1],f)$ where $f$ is defined as:

-In fact, since all the topological relations $\mathcal{O},\mathcal{R},\widetilde{\mathcal{N}}, \mathcal{C}$ are sensitive to what happens pointwise, one may think that there is little hope of finding any relevant recurrence phenomenon if the map is completely general.
+Since all the topological relations $\mathcal{O},\mathcal{R},\widetilde{\mathcal{N}}, \mathcal{C}$ are sensitive to what happens pointwise, one may think that there is little hope of finding any relevant recurrence phenomenon if the map is completely general.
+This impression is strengthened by the fact that, in the example above, $\widetilde{\mathcal{N}}$ is ruled out by an interval map with just two discontinuity points.
+If one allows arbitrary maps, the images of $\epsilon$-balls, and in general of open sets, can have arbitrary high (descriptive) set-theoretic complexity, so it seems a priori difficult that any topologically characterized recurrence phenomenon is forced to emerge.

-Perhaps surprisingly, this is not the case.
-In fact, the chain-recurrence relation $\mathcal{C}$ is sufficiently robust to guarantee key existence results even without assumptions.
-Indeed, we will show that, without any assumptions on the map: \begin{enumerate} \item every compact system has a chain-recurrent point; \item every compact system has a closed, invariant, internally chain transitive subset; \item every point in a compact system is in chain relation with a chain-recurrent point; \item every point in a compact system is in chain relation with a closed, invariant, internally chain transitive subset. \end{enumerate} Notice that points 2. and 4. are respectively stronger than 1. and 3., but their proof builds on their weaker versions, and thus for clarity we preferred to present them as separate, warm-up results.
-Finally, we will also show that, in fact, the chain-recurrent point whose existence is established is also recurrent with respect to a stronger relation than chain-recurrence, which we identify.
+Remarkably, this is not the case: the chain-recurrence relation $\mathcal{C}$ is robust enough, and the compactness hypothesis is sufficiently strict, to ensure key existence results without requiring assumptions on the map.
+Indeed we will show that: \begin{enumerate} \item every compact system has a chain-recurrent point; \item every compact system has a chain transitive subsystem; \item every point in a compact system is in chain relation with a chain-recurrent point; \item every point in a compact system is in chain relation with a chain transitive subsystem. \end{enumerate} The proofs are constructive, in the sense that they do not require the Axiom of Choice (see Remark~\ref{rem_ax_choice}).